royertiago/porrinha/tutorial.md

 that does random moves,
 simply to learn how the AIs are integrated by the game.

+He begins by reading the [game rules](game_rules.md), and taking a look in the file [`player.h`][] and [`core/util.h`][].
+The latter two files are well-documented, so much of the information Ricardo needs to creating an AI he finds there.

-He begins by creating a git repository and adding a README file.
+He proceeds by creating a git repository and adding a README file.
 He knows that all artificial intelligences have its own repository.
 This automates the process of adding a new artificial intelligence to the base repository.